ardeora-cmu/lab7-rest-programming/README.md

 8. Run the RESTServicePrj service.
 A browser should again display "hello world".

-9. Change the name of the Java HelloApplication file to "VariableApplication" and the "HelloResource" file name to "VariableMemory".
+9. Change the name of the Java HelloApplication file to "VariableApplication".
+Change the name of the Java "HelloResource" file to "VariableMemory".

 10. Replace the existing code in the file "VariableMemory.java" with the following JAX-RS service.